The Sakura of Kawazu

 By starting the journey from the station you can see the trees running along the sides of a river flowing into the ocean, a breathtaking view.

-During the Sakura Festival, in February, several stands sell food and souvenirs: I bought some yakisoba and ate them by the river, while beholding the flowers.
+During the Sakura Festival, in February, several stands sell food and souvenirs: I bought some yakisoba and had lunch by the river, while beholding the flowers.

-After Lunch, while giving my back to the ocean, I went on for a few hundred meters, finally getting in front of a huge tree called Shin-machi no Oo-sotetsu,
+After that, while giving my back to the ocean, I went on for a few hundred meters, finally getting in front of a huge tree called Shin-machi no Oo-sotetsu,

 esteemed 1000 year old: this plant has been designated as national memorial tree in 1936.